 - positive antinuclear antibodies

 Treatment and prognosis

-Recent advances in diagnosis and treatment strategies has resulted in a survival improvement from 5-year survival at 40-50% in the 1950s up to a 10-year survival now estimated at 80-90%.
+Recent advances in diagnosis and treatment strategies have resulted in a survival improvement from 5-year survival at 40-50% in the 1950s up to a 10-year survival now estimated at 80-90%.
 Nevertheless, patients with SLE have a standardized mortality ratio of 3.
-Early deaths in disease course are usually due to active disease and immunosuppression while late deaths tend to arise from coronary artery disease and SLE or treatment complications (e.g. end-stage kidney disease from lupus nephritis) 18.
+Early deaths in the disease course are usually due to active disease and immunosuppression while late deaths tend to arise from coronary artery disease and SLE or treatment complications (e.g. end-stage kidney disease from lupus nephritis) 18.

 History and etymology

-Lupus is the Latin word for 'wolf'.
+Lupus is the Latin word for "wolf".
 Historically there were physicians who believed certain dermatological manifestations associated with the disease appeared similar to wolf bites 22, however, they did not necessarily understand the disease modern physicians do.
 The modern understanding of the disease began with the work of Moritz Kaposi in the late 1800s.